-SCOR DRD and/or designated Subrecipients must spend a minimum of 50% of program funds on activities that benefit the Low-and-Moderate Income (LMI) population.
-LMI status is determined by evaluating income as a percentage of the Area Median Income (AMI) in the area benefitted by the project in question.
+South Carolina has designed this CDBG-MIT program in compliance with HUD's national objectives and will ensure that assistance is prioritized toward the most disadvantaged populations.
+South Carolina will spend a minimum of 50% of program funds on activities that benefit the Low-to-Moderate Income (LMI) population.
+LMI status is determined by evaluating income as a percentage of the Area Median Income (AMI) in the county in which the applicant lives.

-Subrecipients must maintain records showing that funded activities meet one of the National Objectives.
-Depending on the Objective, the files must contain, at a minimum, the following specific documentation for purposes of proving that a National Objective was met:
+As stewards of federal CDBG-MIT funds, the State of South Carolina complies with HUD's mission to develop viable communities by the provision of decent housing, a suitable living environment, and expanding economic opportunities, principally for LMI persons.
+To this end, all funded activities administered by the State of South Carolina will meet a HUD National Objective.
+SCOR will maintain records showing that funded activities meet one of the National Objectives.
+Depending on the National Objective, the files must contain, at a minimum, the following specific documentation for purposes of proving that the National Objective was met:

-Benefit to Low and Moderate (LM) Income Persons or Households National Objective Required Documentation LMI Area Benefit (LMA) Boundaries of service area Census data including total persons and percentage low/mod Evidence area is primarily residential Income survey documentation (if applicable) LMI Housing (LMH) Housing Income verification of households (using the Section 8 definition) including source LMI Buyout (LMB) Housing Income verification of households (using the Section 8 definition) including source LMI Housing Incentives (LMHI) Housing Income verification of households (using the Section 8 definition) including source Mitigation Urgent Need Description of impact being addressed by the activity in terms of type, scale, and location
+National Objective Required Documentation LMI Area Benefit (LMA) Boundaries of service area Census data including total persons and percentage LMI Evidence area is primarily residential Income survey documentation (if applicable) LMI Housing (LMH) Housing Income verification of households LMI Buyout (LMB) Housing Income verification of households LMI Housing Incentive (LMHI) Housing Income verification of households Urgent Need Mitigation (UNM) • Description of impact being addressed by the activity in terms of type, scale, and location

-\Additional LMI criteria, allowed for most CDBG-MIT allocations, see relevant Action Plan
+\Additional LMI criteria, allowed for most CDBG-MIT allocations, see relevant Action Plan.